 Where printed material is produced in separate unilingual versions or in a bilingual flip format, the material presented in one official language should state that the material is available in the other official language, using words such as "Version française disponible."
 (Also available in English.) or "Français au verso."
 (English on reverse.).

-To ensure the integrity of the "Canada" wordmark, some criteria must be applied.
-The wordmark may not be altered in any way.
+To ensure the integrity of the Library and Archives Canada signature, some criteria must be applied.
+The signature may not be altered in any way.
 It is displayed prominently, in generous open space, free from close association with any interfering or distracting elements, and may not form part of a headline, phrase or sentence.

-Download the ZIP file containing the "Canada" wordmark
+Download the ZIP file containing the Library and Archives Canada signature

 Printed materials, promotional items, clothing